GoogleChrome/web.dev/src/site/content/en/fast/browser-level-image-lazy-loading/index.md

   </video>
 </figure>

-In Chrome 76 onwards, you can use the `loading` attribute to lazy-load images without the need to write custom lazy loading code or use a separate JavaScript library.
+You can use the `loading` attribute to lazy-load images without the need to write custom lazy loading code or use a separate JavaScript library.
 Let's dive into the details.

 ## Browser compatibility